vipersfly23/Lab1_ECE382_Her/README.md

 #####Commit 3

-  This commit shows the process of putting together the multiplication operation. which was simple, but not completed at the time.
+  This commit shows the process of putting together the multiplication operation.
+Which was simple, but not completed at the time?

 #####Commit 4

     This commit is the final compilation of coding.
-Though additional information will be added, the simple calculator is workng now.
+Though additional information will be added, the simple calculator is working now.

-    *The rest of the commits are either for the README file, or me addiing additional information to make the code more clear.*
+    *The rest of the commits are either for the README file, or me adding additional information to make the code more clear.*

-###Conclusions/Lessons Learend
+###Conclusions/Lessons Learned